When the orthodontist suggests you wear rubber bands for braces, you may be curious to know, “Are Rubber Bands the Last Step To Braces?”

 When do you start wearing rubber bands for braces?

 Rubber bands on braces are used to fix an overbite, underbite, and open bites to help straighten teeth and give you beautiful smile.
 Usually, you may have them on either side of the jaw.
-Sometimes, you may have on one side.
+But, sometimes, you may have them on one side.

-It’s not everyone who gets a rubber band.
+Not everyone gets the rubber bands or inter-arch elastic bands.
 Sometimes, you may get springs and other types of equipment with braces to move teeth.
 But, overall, the rubber band is commonly used in orthodontic treatment.